 Members’ records are held during membership and for a period of twelve months after it ceases.
 If you wish your personal data to be erased more quickly than this, you should contact the DTRG’s Membership Secretary in writing.
 If you would like to access the information the DTRG holds about you (called a Subject Access Request) or to change the information held, or to cancel membership, please contact the Membership Secretary in writing.

-The database is held primarily on a secure website and secondarily on the webmaster's computer equipment and is backed-up.
-Access to the website database and computer is protected and restricted.
-Officers of the DTRG committee have password protected access to relevant member details via the securely hosted DTRG website.
+Paper membership application forms are held securely by the Membership Secretary.
+The database is held on computer equipment and is backed-up.
+Access to the computer is protected and restricted.
+Officers of the DTRG committee have password protected access to relevant member details via the securely hosted DTRG website

 We have no members under the age of 18 and do not currently anticipate any joining.